DaveW8/DaveW8.github.io/README.md

 # Potential Features
-- Back button to return to homepage
 - Clicking a mark on the slider zooms in to the location on the map
 - Adjust red marker size when drawing line based on map zoom (lower zoom = bigger circle)
 - Add overview button for each day as a collage with the days highlights
 - Fill out the rest of the route data and add images/descriptions
 - Redesign of homepage to accomodate Japan 2025 trip (Maybe a map with the destination popups)
+- Restyle to make UI look nicer

 # Stretch Infra Goals
 - Self host OSRM to avoid rate limits